Looking after yourself is essential. Whether it happened recently or years ago, self-care can help you cope with the short and long-term effects.

 - Be patient with yourself.
 If you have been subjected to sexual violence you need to give yourself time, be kind to yourself.

 - Get support from friends, family and/or from professional support services, whatever you feel comfortable with.
 One way of getting your feelings out is to talk about how you feel.
-If you find it too traumatic to talk to others try writing your thoughts and feelings or expressing them through other creative activities.
+If you find it too difficult to talk to others try writing down your thoughts and feelings or expressing them through other creative activities.

 - It is not uncommon to feel isolated but it is important to reach out to those that are close to you.